 The College of Medicine is committed to fostering an environment that promotes students' academic and professional growth at all levels.
 This success depends on an environment free of behaviors that can undermine the institution's values and mission.
 An atmosphere of mutual respect, collegiality, fairness, and trust is essential.
-Although both faculty and students bear significant responsibility in creating and maintaining this atmosphere, faculty bear responsibility for modeling appropriate professional behaviors.
+Although faculty and students bear significant responsibility in creating and maintaining this atmosphere, faculty bear responsibility for modeling appropriate professional behaviors.
 Faculty must be mindful of this responsibility in their interactions with their colleagues, their patients, and those whose education has been entrusted to them.

-It is the responsibility of the College of Medicine to ensure that the learning environment is conducive to the ongoing development of explicit and appropriate professional behaviors in its medical students, at all locations and is one in which all individuals are treated with respect.
+It is the responsibility of the College of Medicine to ensure that the learning environment is conducive to the ongoing development of explicit and appropriate professional behaviors in its medical students at all locations and that all individuals are treated with respect.
 The medical school and its clinical affiliates are responsible for ongoing monitoring and periodic evaluation of the learning environment to identify negative influences.
 When issues are identified, the parties will develop and conduct interventions to enhance positive and mitigate negative influences and to identify and promptly correct violations of professional expectations.

-In keeping with this objective, the faculty leadership team at the College of Medicine, including the dean, developed a list of expected attributes.
+In keeping with this objective, the College of Medicine has developed a list of expected attributes.
 The College of Medicine expects medical students to develop these attributes during their educational experience: